Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 #### Monitoring

-For the monitoring, no video surveillance camera is planned for the moment, but if it's needed, we can place 5 cameras at a strategic place.
+For the monitoring, no video surveillance camera is planned for the moment, but if it's needed, we can place 5 cameras at strategic places.

 #### Security

-The security of the building will be access cards.
+The security of the building will be with the Welcomr application.

 The colors of room access are on the building plan.